Art History Summer School

 ‘History of Art with Debate Chamber was a great way for me to confirm that I wanted to study the subject at uni.
 Not only did I learn loads of new concepts but I got a taste of curating – something I would love to pursue as a future career.
 The course has made me excited about my academic future!’

 The Art History Summer School is open to students aged 15 – 18.
-Dates for 2018 will be available soon.
+This course will be running in 2019.

 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.